eaze/data-science-homework/README.md

 Question 1.
 Positive Fractions (Math / Problem Solving) [5 minutes]

-The numerator and denumerator of Juan’s fraction are positive integers whose sum is 2011.
+The numerator and denominator of Juan’s fraction are positive integers whose sum is 2011.
 The value of this fraction is less than 1 / 3.
 Find the greatest such fraction.